 Fri November 25, 2011

-Black Friday Frenzy Sparks Mayhem At Some Stores
+Black Friday Frenzy Sparks Violence At Some Stores

 Shoppers flooded stores across the country today as the holiday shopping season officially got under way and people rushed to grab Black Friday deals on electronics, toys and other merchandise.